BolinLai/CSTS/README.md

 2. We only need to download the subset of Ego4D that has gaze data.
 You can download all the gaze data using the CLI tool on this [page](https://github.com/facebookresearch/Ego4d/blob/main/ego4d/cli/README.md).

 3. Gaze annotations are organized in a bunch of csv files.
 Each file corresponds to a video.
 Unfortunately, Ego4D hasn't provided a command to download all of these videos yet.
 You need to download videos via the video ids (i.e. the name of each csv file) using the CLI tool and --video_uids following [instructions](https://ego4d-data.org/docs/CLI/).
+We provide a [file](https://github.com/BolinLai/CSTS/blob/main/data/ego4d_video_ids.txt) containing all video ids we used.

 4. Two videos in Ego4D subset don't have audio streams.
 We provide the missing audio files [here](https://drive.google.com/drive/folders/1iZuuRiflog9AazCtLXa9PbIYg-S3vENs?usp=drive_link).